FAQ

 What are the class hours and does a parent need to stay at NWCS during this time?

-All language classes are from 9-11 with a 10 minute break where students are able to go to the cafeteria to take a break and have a snack.
+All language classes are Saturdays from 9am to 11am with a 10 minute break where students are able to go to the cafeteria to take a break and have a snack.
 However, pre-K does not leave the classroom for their break.
-Elective classes are from 11-12.
+Elective classes are from 11am to 12pm.

 Parents for children under the age of 10 should plan on meeting their child(ren) during this this break time, or arrange to have their child(ren) meet with a designated classmate’s parent.
 We have a comfortable cafeteria where parents can gather and socialize during this time.